Google & Facebook Ads

 - Web design & SEO

-To create and manage Instagram & Facebook advertising, as well as Google ‘pay per click’ advertising (PPC)
+To create and manage Instagram & Facebook ads, as well as Google ‘pay per click’ ads (PPC)

 When Oyster took over Jump In’s digital marketing account from a large London agency, we were informed that paid social media marketing had not been working at all and Jump In was unsure about whether to even continue with it.
 The client stated that for a campaign to be regarded as successful, the minimum return on ad spend a campaign should achieve was 2, however, to date their social media campaigns had not been achieving that.
 At Oyster we are up for a challenge so we persuaded them to give it another try.
 It was also evident that there were some issues with the current Google advertising – the tracking in place wasn’t robust and too much money was being wasted.